tenth-speed-writer/ChapterMasterTextFix/docs/CHEATCODES.md

     - `slaughtersong` - triggers the Starship event.
 - `inquisarti` - triggers the Artifact Loan quest.
 - `govmission` - spawns governor missions on all planets.
+- `inquismission (mission*)` - triggers an inquisition mission.
+You must have met the inquisition for this to work
+    - `planet` - investigate planet mission
+    - `purge` - purge planet mission
+    - `artifact` - hold artifact mission
+    - `spyrer` - hunt spyrer mission
+    - `tomb_world` - destroy tomb world mission.
+Needs at least 1 planet with a dormant necron tomb on the map
+    - `ethereal` - not implemented yet
+    - `tyranid_organism` - capture tyranis mission
+    - `demon` clear demon world mission.
+Requires at least one planet to have demons on it

 ### Disposition:
 - `depall (number*)` - sets disposition of everyone to specified value.
 - `depmec (number*)` - sets disposition of Mechanicus to specified value.